margaretmf/margaretmf.github.io/creativewriting.md

 He leads to people meeting by coincidence
 He leads to being on point
 He leads to the right place at the right time
+In the hands of time
+I'm right where I'm supposed to be
+I'm at the right place

 **Literary Allusion to Shakespeare**